hmkcode/hmkcode.github.io/_posts/android/2018-8-22-android-recyclerview.markdown

 ## ( 2 ) Add the Support Library

-Add the v7 Support Libraries gradle build files
+- Add the v7 Support Library to gradle build file

 **`build.gradle`**